btroncone/egghead-material2/book/getting_started/getting_started.md

 #### [`hammerjs`](https://www.npmjs.com/package/hammerjs)

 This module adds support for touch gestures in your `@angular/material` components.
-You can exclude this package if you don't plan on using
+You can exclude this package if you don't plan on using impacted components.

 ## Material Design Background
 - [Making Material Design: Crafting Material](https://www.youtube.com/watch?v=Y0UEGsvcYvk)